northeastnerd/wavyjs/README.md

 There is a live demo here: https://rawgit.com/northeastnerd/wavyjs/master/wavyjs.html

 # Status
+## Version 0.3
+32 bit floating point sample support was added, project is stable and in use for a while.

 ## Version 0.2
 There were some problems with consistency in internal function calling parameters that were causing the mix function to generate clicks and distortion, which are now fixed.